 If you cancel the registration for a heavy vehicle, you'll need to provide the current hubodometer and odometer reading on your MR15 form.
 For a light RUC vehicle, you'll only need to provide the odometer reading.

-The agent will send your application to the Transport Agency.
+The agent will send your application to Waka Kotahi.
 Once we've processed your application, we'll update the Motor Vehicle Register and cancel the registration.

-Any refund is liable for audit and is at the registrar’s discretion.
+We may refund you any unexpired licence fees paid (the licence admin fee is non-refundable).
+Any refund is liable for audit and is at the Registrar's discretion.

 You must be the registered person if you want to apply to cancel the registration.